srinthyay/Project-Management/Quiz 1/JACQUELINE_LEVEILLE.md

 # Welcome to my file!

 My name is Jacqueline Leveille!
-<br> In Markdown, I can write cool things that you can see below:
+<br> Here are some cool stylistic elements I can do:

 - <ins>underlines<ins/>
 - **bold**